VolmitSoftware/Gloss/.github/ISSUE_TEMPLATE/bug_report.md

 **Server and Plugin Informations**
  - Installed plugins:
- - React Version:
+ - Gloss and Mortar Version:
  - Server Platform and Version [eg: PaperSpigot 1.14.4]:
  - Operating System (if applicable):

 **Additional context**
-Add any other context about the problem here, server timings reports, React dump information, complete console log etc. Please do not make Pastebin dumps or screenshot expire.
+Add any other context about the problem here, server timings reports, React dump information, complete console log etc. Please do not make Pastebin dumps or screenshots expire.